scumdogsteev/R-functions-and-such/README.md

 <p>-[ <strong>blog post</strong> ]-</p>

-<p>There is <a href="http://steve.mylesandmyles.info/projects/r-functions-and-such">a blog post</a> about this project.
+<p>There is <a href="http://s.mylesandmyles.info/blog/2015/03/02/r-functions-and-such/">a blog post</a> about this repository.
 Please leave any comments there.</p>

 <p>-[ <strong>scripts</strong> ]-</p>
 <ul>